amiaopensource/av-python-carpentry/_episodes/04-generatingalistoffiles.md

 ## The First Step: Finding Files

-Before Alice can manipulate files with Python, she needs to be able to direct Python to the locations of those files.
+Before Alice can manipulate groups of files with Python, she needs to direct Python to the locations of those files.

 ## Navigating filenames, file paths, and file systems